ABC Organic Gardener Magazine latest issue magazine cover.

 Pollinating crops and the production of honey is an estimated $2 billion a year industry in Australia.
 So you might think all was well.
 But as in many other areas of the world, it’s an industry in decline.
 Our beekeepers are retiring and there are few young beekeepers replacing them.
 Vital skills are being lost.

 This all means there is a strong incentive for gardeners to support healthy bee populations by keeping a hive.
-This is especially so when you consider that one out of every three mouthfuls of food we eat can be directly linked to the work of bees.
+This is especially so when you consider that one out of every three mouthfuls of food we eat can be linked to the work of bees.
 If their numbers decline too much, it may jeopardise crop pollination.

 Starting out